-On behalf of the board (the "Board") of directors (the "Directors") of Global New Material International Holdings Limited (the "Company" which together with its subsidiaries, the "Group"), I am very pleased to present the results of the Group for the year ended 31 December 2021 (the "FY2021").
-The results of the Group for the FY2021 are presented alongside the results of the Group for the year ended 31 December 2020 (the "FY2020") for comparison purpose.
+On behalf of the board (the "Board") of directors (the "Directors") of Global New Material International Holdings Limited (the "Company", together with its subsidiaries, the "Group"), I am pleased to present the results of the Group for the year ended 31 December 2022 (the "FY2022").
+The results of the Group for the FY2022 are presented together with the results of the Group for the year ended 31 December 2021 (the "FY2021") for comparative purpose.